ousleyp/scripts/README.md

 repo.
 If your repo structure is different, you might need to make changes to your copy of the script.

+Also, the current version of this script probably can't handle ifevals around module include statements... sorry!

+It also doesn't support nested assemblies.

 ## implode-assembly.sh

 **implode-assembly.sh** prepares documentation for use